 Mt.
 Gox exchange.
 Over 744,000 Bitcoins were lost, and as a result, 2014 became a formative year for digital asset security.

-Founded on the principle of offering secure storage solutions for crypto asset private keys to combat further loss of funds, Ledger originally launched two hardware wallet products, the flagship Ledger Nano S and the larger, higher-priced Ledger Blue, which features its own touchscreen interface.
+Founded on the principle of offering secure storage solutions for crypto asset private keys to combat further loss of funds, Ledger initially launched two hardware wallet products, the flagship Ledger Nano S and the larger, higher-priced Ledger Blue, which features its own touchscreen interface.

 The Ledger Nano S is a sleek and stylish device, around the size of a traditional USB stick and weighing in at just 16.2 grams, and has become both the bestselling hardware wallet on the market, and Ledger’s number one product by a large margin, with over 1.4 million units sold worldwide, typically selling for around $60 a piece.